Magick of the Coven

 “You want me to set the cauldron here?”

 Jocelyn jumped, index finger raised in the air.
 With the ashes of a saint on the tip, she spun to face Raith with her heart in her throat.
-“Yes, please,” she said too fast, too shrill, and far too telling.
+“Yespleasethankyou,” she said too fast, too shrill, and far too telling.

-Trying to act nonplused, she was failing on every level.
-“Thank you,” she called out to him as he left the room, flinching when her voice wavered.
+Trying to act nonplussed, she was failing on every level.
+“Thank you,” she called out again as he left the room, flinching when her voice wavered.

 There was no centering herself for what she was about to do to the demon.
-He shouldn’t be here, in her small spare bedroom, feet hanging off the edge of the bed.
+He shouldn’t be here, in her small spare bedroom, feet hanging off the edge of the queen-sized bed.
 He was an enemy.
 He’d tried to kill her coven sister.
+Had physically fought her coven not that long ago.

-Was the leader of an organization that Jocelyn secretly supported.
+Was the leader of an organization Jocelyn secretly supported.

-The Alliance saved immortals from having to face humans who’d been enlightened to their existence, and from immortals who brought attention to their presence in the mortal realm.
-History told a tale of the Salem Witch Trials that didn’t include an integral piece to what went down.
+The Alliance saved immortals from having to face humans who’d been enlightened to their existence, and from immortals who brought attention to their presence in the mortal realm—first-hand experience, thank you very much.
+History told a tale of the Salem Witch Trials that didn’t include an integral piece to what actually took place.

 Humans involved in the hunt for witches died—many by natural causes.
 The immortal men and women who served in the Alliance had swooped in and did what they did best, doing all they could to right all the wrongs done to those who practiced magick.

 The Alliance had given her a second chance at life.
-They’d provided her with an entirely new existence.
-A fresh start.
+They’d provided her with an entirely new existence—even though she’d deserved a death sentence for what she’d done.
+They’d gifted her with a fresh start.

 “Did you want the box of black candles or the white?”

 Jocelyn slowly lowered her shoulders, trying to rid herself of the building tension brought on by Daemon’s presence.
-Didn’t turn around.
-Prayed to the goddess Athena for strength and courage—at least the visage of strength and courage, neither of which she could currently claim.
+She didn’t turn around to face Raith.
+Instead she sent a quick, silent prayer to the goddess Athena for strength and courage—or at least the visage of strength and courage, neither of which she could currently claim.
 “White, please.”

 Raith’s voice had brought her back to the present, when all she wanted to do was escape the reality she’d found herself in.
 White candles represented purification.
 Cleansing.
 Peace.
-Not exactly things that represented the Alliance as a whole, nor its leaders and assassins, but the very thing she needed to bring to Daemon—and the very thing his organization had provided her when she’d needed the assistance the most.
+Not exactly things that represented the Alliance as a whole, nor its leaders and assassins, but the very thing she needed to bring to Daemon—and the very thing he’d provided her when she’d needed assistance the most.

 Even in sleep the demon struck an imposing figure.
 Perhaps even more so than he had back in the sixteen hundreds.
-Because now she knew what he was capable of.
 He had so much more training under his belt.
-He was the interim leader of the Alliance, not just a Commander, and they shared a past.
+Experience.
+Tenacity.
+He was the interim leader of the Alliance now, not just a commander, and they shared a past.

 A past he likely didn’t recall.